MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/schema-with-record-definition.md

 Here is an example of how to create a record definition, for use with a [pandas DataFrame](https://pandas.pydata.org/docs/reference/frame.html).

-Note the use of the same fields as in the [data model definition](./defining-your-data-model.md).
+> [!Note]

-Further there are two other important things to look at here.
+> Note the use of the same fields as in the [data model definition](./defining-your-data-model.md).

-The first is the use of the `container_mode` parameter.
-When set to True, this indicates that the data model is a container type, like a DataFrame, and that the data model is therefore a container of records, instead of a single one.
+There are a couple of important things to note, other then the fields definitions themselves.
+The first is the `container_mode` parameter.
+When set to True, this indicates that the data model is a container type, like a DataFrame, and that the data model is therefore a container of records, instead of a single one, a container record can be used in the exact same way, the main difference is that `get` and `get_batch` will return the same data type, with a single record for a `get` and one or more for a `get_batch`.
+When you want to do a upsert, `upsert` and `upsert_batch` can be used interchangeably, in other words, passing a container to `upsert` will result in multiple upserts, instead of a single one.

 The second is the addition of the `to_dict` and `from_dict` methods, which are used to convert between the data model and the storage schema.
 In this case, the `to_dict` method is used to convert the DataFrame to a list of records, and the `from_dict` method is used to convert a list of records to a DataFrame.
+There can also be a `serialize` and `deserialize` method (not shown in the example below), for details on the difference between those see the [serialization documentation](./serialization.md).

 ```python
 from semantic_kernel.data import (